DIY crumble/COBBLER

 • Preheat your oven to 350 degrees.

 • Prepare your fruit for the crumble as needed.
-For berries and small fruit just make sure it is washed and thawed of frozen, only cutting them if the pieces arent bite sized.
-For other fruits such as apples or peaches just cut them into slices and peel if you would like to. the same rule applies as the berries just cut them into sizes it would be enjoyable to eat.
+For berries and small fruit just make sure it is washed and thawed of frozen, only cutting them if the pieces aren't bite sized.
+For other fruits such as apples or peaches just cut them into slices and peel if you would like to.
+The same rule applies as the berries just cut them into sizes it would be enjoyable to eat.
+If using frozen make sure everything is thawed and strain out the extra liquid.

 • In a large bowl combine all of your filling ingredients.
 With a large spoon mix the ingredients until well combined.
 Set this aside while you make your topping.